zatchliu/rosette-identification/README.md

 If the detection isn't working well (finding too many or too few rosettes), you can adjust the settings.

-**Note:** We understand that the parameters are not tuned perfectly at the moment.
-This is something we plan to tweak as we move forward.

 ### Where to Adjust Settings

 Open `config.py` in a text editor.
 You'll see: